Autotrace-au/FleetSync-MyGeotab-AddIn/docs/CLIENT_CONFIGURATION.md

 - Used to identify the client and retrieve their MyGeotab credentials from Key Vault
 - **This is the ONLY secret clients need** - simpler and more secure!

-**Note:** The Function URL is hardcoded in the Add-In (`https://fleetbridge-mygeotab.azurewebsites.net`) and all endpoints are public (no shared Function Key required).
+**Note:** The backend now uses the Azure Container App base URL (`https://exchange-calendar-processor.mangosmoke-ee55f1a9.australiaeast.azurecontainerapps.io`).
+Endpoints no longer require a Function Key.

 ## Onboarding a New Client